devoworm/Digital-Bacillaria/Behaviors/README.md

   <img width="256" height="227" src="https://github.com/devoworm/Digital-Bacillaria/blob/master/Behaviors/attractor-90-degrees-out-of-phase.png"><BR>
   Attractor map (based on sine waves, quarter-phase)
 </p>

+#### Analysis
+Using methods derived to analyze CPGs, we can use at least three types of technique: [bifurcation analysis](http://www.scholarpedia.org/article/Bifurcation), a simple [return map](https://www.vanderbilt.edu/AnS/psychology/cogsci/chaos/workshop/Tools.html), and a [Poincare maps](https://en.wikipedia.org/wiki/Poincar%C3%A9_map).
+A [recurrence map](https://en.wikipedia.org/wiki/Recurrence_plot) can be used in lieu of a Poincare map.

 __References__
 Arshavsky, Cellular and network properties in the functioning of the nervous system: from central pattern generators to cognition. _Brain Research Reviews_, 41(2–3), 229-267 (2003).